puppetlabs/puppet-docs/source/puppet/4.10/upgrade_minor.md

    # yum update puppet-agent
    ```

+   On Windows agents:

-On Windows agents, follow the [installation guide](./install_windows.html) to upgrade installed Puppet packages.
+   Follow the [installation guide](./install_windows.html) to upgrade installed Puppet packages.
 You do not need to uninstall Puppet first unless you're changing from 32-bit Puppet to the 64-bit version.
 Running 32-bit Puppet on 64-bit Windows is now deprecated, so you should update your Puppet's architecture to match your system.

    > **Note**: If you installed Puppet into a custom directory and are moving from a 32-bit version to a 64-bit version, you must specify the INSTALLDIR option and any other relevant MSI properties when re-installing.

-### Upgrade PuppetDB
+### Upgrading PuppetDB

 Upgrade PuppetDB nodes independently of masters and agents.